openshift-cs/rosaworkshop/rosa-workshop/ostoy/13-ack.md

 ### Create an S3 bucket

 1. Create a manifest file for your bucket.
-Copy the yaml file below and save it as `s3-bucket.yaml`.
+Copy the bucket manifest file below and save it as `s3-bucket.yaml`.
 Or download it from [here](yaml/s3-bucket.yaml).
-Please replace `<namespace>` with your namespace/project for OSToy.

-    For example, the value for name should be `ostoy-bucket` if our project is `ostoy`.

     !!! warning
-        The OSToy application expects to find a bucket that is named based on the namespace that OSToy is in.
+        The OSToy application expects to find a bucket that is named based on the namespace/project that OSToy is in.
 Like "<namespace\>-bucket".
-If you place anything other than the namespace of OSToy, this feature will not work.
+If you place anything other than the namespace of your OSToy project, this feature will not work.

+        For example, if our project is "ostoy", the value for `name` must be "ostoy-bucket".

-    ``` yaml hl_lines="4 6"
+    ``` yaml hl_lines="4 7"
     apiVersion: s3.services.k8s.aws/v1alpha1
     kind: Bucket
     metadata:
-      name: <namespace>-bucket
+      name: ostoy-bucket
+      namespace: ostoy
     spec:
-      name: <namespace>-bucket
+      name: ostoy-bucket
     ```

 1. Create the bucket.